Oligonucleotide selective detection by levitated optomechanics

 where $r$ is the particle radius, $\eta_{air}$ is the viscosity of air, $d$ is the diameter of the atmospheric particles, $P_{gas}$ is the pressure measured from the pressure sensor and $\rho$ is the particle material density.
 Assuming the particle to be spherical, the mass of the particle can be calculated using $m = \frac{4}{3}\pi r^3$.

 The resulting parameters were filtered and outliers removed.
 An outlier is defined as being greater than 1.5 interquartile ranges from the median for any numerical column.
 The complete raw dataset is available in the supplementary data.
-There are considerable variances in the size of SiNPs, which is the primary reason for this filtering.
+There are considerable variances in the size of silica nanoparticles, which is the primary reason for this filtering.
 The data analysis presented here are with outliers removed.

-The raw PSD data were compared for each SiNP type.
+The raw PSD data were compared for each silica nanoparticle type.
 One candidate was selected from each group, and the f$_1$, f$_2$ and f$_3$ frequency peaks were displayed in sections for comparison.
-Both panels in Fig.~\ref{fig2} highlight differences observed between the particles.
-In Fig.~\ref{fig2}a, there is distinct separation in the PSD regarding width, amplitude and frequency of all peaks.
-Fig.~\ref{fig2}b shows differences between most frequency peaks for the 25T functionalized SiNPs at different ZnCl$_2$ concentrations.
-The exception being the similarity between the 25T SiNP at a 500 $\mu$M ZnCl$_2$ and 25T SiNP at a 750 $\mu$M ZnCl$_2$ concentrations.
+Both panels in Figure \ref{fig2} highlight differences observed between the particles.
+In Figure \ref{fig2}a, there is distinct separation in the PSD regarding width, amplitude and frequency of all peaks.
+Figure \ref{fig2}b shows differences between most frequency peaks for the 25T functionalized silica nanoparticles at different ZnCl$_2$ concentrations, the exception being the similarity between the 25T silica nanoparticles at 500 $\mu$M and 750 $\mu$M ZnCl$_2$ concentrations.
 These PSDs are very similar in frequency, amplitude and width at the f$_2$ and f$_3$ peaks.

-A physics explanation for the observed trap frequency shift for the oligonucleotide base-coated SiNP in the levitated optomechanical trap is described in the Supplementary Information.
-This model, which ignores the ZnCl$_2$ salt layer surrounding the surface of the SiNPs, finds that the polarizability-to-mass ratio $(\alpha /m)$ changes depending on the oligonucleotide.
+A physics explanation for the observed trap frequency shift for the oligonucleotide base-coated silica nanoparticle in the levitated optomechanical trap is described in the Supporting Information.
+This model, which ignores the ZnCl$_2$ salt layer surrounding the surface of the silica nanoparticles, finds that the polarizability-to-mass ratio $(\alpha /m)$ changes depending on the oligonucleotide.
+It is this change in $\alpha /m$, not mass, which is responsible for the frequency shift.
+The measure of $\alpha /m$ is routinely used in metrology to complement mass spectrometry and sort fullerenes and polypeptides \cite{Gerlich2008,Ulbricht2008}.
 The estimates show that there is about a 1 kHz frequency shift per monolayer of DNA base molecule.
 There is a difference between adenine and thymine, and it is estimated that there is a frequency shift of 30 mHz corresponding to a single adenine molecule when compared to a single thymine base.